-On the first Sunday of the month, Epsom has the Farmers Market the market square under the clock tower.
-It starts at 9:30am and people drift in to look at the products on sale and it gets very busy by lunchtime.
-The atmosphere is relaxed and stall holder did not object to me snapping away.
+On the first Sunday of the month, Epsom has the Farmers Market in the market square under the clock tower.
+It starts at 9:30 am, and people drift in to look at the products on sale, and it gets bustling by lunchtime.
+The atmosphere is relaxed, and the stallholder did not object to me snapping away.

 Some stallholders travel up to 50 miles to sell their goods.
 I spoke to one lady who was selling bread, quiches and pies.
 She told me she cooks with her two daughters during the week and ventures out over the weekends to sell her food items.

 This was my personal project and I thoroughly enjoyed it.
 Here is a small selection of images:

 I used a Sony 35mm f1.8 FE lens on my camera, so I had to be close to taking the photos.
 I chatted with the stallholders and got their consent before taking photographs.